raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 Now that the Twitter connection has been tested, try to upload a picture.

-1. Find a picture, copy it to your Raspberry Pi or download it from the Internet, and save it.
+1. Find a picture, copy it to your Raspberry Pi or download it from the internet, and save it.
 Make a note of its location (something like `/home/pi/Downloads/image.jpg`).

 1. Modify the code accordingly: